Panelbear is joining forces with Cronitor

 So by early December 2021 the timing was absolutely perfect when Shane and August reached out about a “strategic collaboration”, a.k.a. doing business together.

-Turns out, they were interested in acquiring Panelbear, and proposed that I join Cronitor as a co-founder to own the frontend monitoring suite of products - I was hooked.
+Turns out, they were interested in acquiring Panelbear, and also proposed that I join Cronitor as a late co-founder to own the frontend monitoring suite of products - I was hooked.

 Founder dating

-Plus, we could turn the 9-hour timezone difference into an advantage for our small team: we could have on-call following the sun and make life easier for all of us.
-During daytime here in Germany, it’s night in California, so we could each handle support and be on-call around the clock without losing sleep.
+Plus, we could turn the 9-hour timezone difference into an advantage for our small team: we could each handle support and be on-call around the clock without anyone losing sleep.

-At that point, it was clear to me that we could build a better product by working together.
+It became clear we could build a better product by working together.
 All while reducing the operational burden for everyone.

-We had a quick call to celebrate, exchanged some gifs, and kicked off the acquisition process.
+So we decided to join forces, had a quick call to celebrate, and kicked off the acquisition process.

 2022 onwards